Top Accountant Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - Willingness to negotiate
+• - Ability to improve performance

 What the interviewer is looking for: